sentinel-official/docs/docs/node-setup/other/akash/README.md

 Access this [website](https://www.base64encode.org/), encode your mnemonic in Base64 format and take note of it as you will need to insert it into the template file

-Now, fund your wallet with a minimum of:
+To get started, fund your wallet with the following minimum amounts:

 - **50 DVPN:**  necessary for the Node to operate
-- **15 AKT:** 5 for deployment deposit and the remaining for paying the provider
+- **0.5 AKT:** required as a deployment deposit.
+- **X AKT:** make sure you have enough AKT to cover your provider's monthly fees.

 This is just an example of how your wallet is displayed